 The Center’s missions are two-fold: discovery of new fundamental knowledge about hearing, hearing disorders, and the physical and biochemical processes that drive those disorders; and translation/application of those findings with corresponding public health outreach to effectively educate all populations.

 I-DAPT is strategically aligned to promote research and scholarship across the domains of mobility, activity and participation (MAP).
-Our mission is to utilize approaches from occupational therapy, rehabilitation science, rehabilitation engineering, and public health to assess and enhance the MAP of people, communities, and populations for their meaningful, productive, and autonomous engagement in everyday life.
-To fulfill this mission, we employ collaboration, creativity, cultural responsibility, scientific rigor, and optimism.
+Our mission is to utilize approaches from occupational therapy, rehabilitation science, and public health to access and enhance the MAP of people, communities and populations for their meaningful, productive and autonomous engagement in everyday life.

-SHARC’s mission is to improve health outcomes and reduce HIV transmission among the diverse range of populations affected by alcohol and HIV in Florida.
+SHARC Center’s mission is to improve health outcomes and reduce HIV transmission among the diverse range of persons affected by alcohol and HIV in Florida.
 We seek to accomplish this mission actively supporting interdisciplinary translational research, training, and community engagement.